 Charles Darwin recognised that creatures which were over-specialised were prime candidates for extinction.
 The same is true of investment strategies.
 You should always aim for a diverse portfolio – and by diverse we don’t just mean shares in different kinds of companies, but many different kinds of assets altogether: equities, bonds and cash are the three main categories (commodities are also an option).
 The idea is that when one asset class is struggling, another will be growing or at least holding steady.
 The proportion in which you hold different asset classes is a topic in itself – this is the tactical heart of your investment strategy, determining how fast (or how securely) your portfolio may grow.

 If you are managing your own investments, then this is a very easy point to overlook.
 However, it is a crucial one.
 Consider your diverse portfolio from tip 5 above – probably a blend of high and medium risk equities, bonds and cash.
 You chose the mix carefully, based on how much risk you wanted to take (based on your overall goal – see tip 1).
 But what if the equities have a very good period of growth?
 Then more of your money is in a higher-risk investment, so your mixture has changed from your original plan.
 This may make it unsuitable for your goal.
 This is why you should check your portfolio regularly (e.g. quarterly) and move assets around if necessary to keep the mixture right.
+Find out how a wealth manager can help with your investments.

 - Don’t try and ‘time the market’